T0MM0R/wordpress/wp-content/plugins/search-and-replace/readme.txt

 Contributors: Bueltge, inpsyde
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RHWH8VG798CSC
-Tags: database, mysql, search, replace, admin, security Requires at least: 1.5
+Tags: database, mysql, search, replace, admin, security Requires at least: 3.0
-Tested up to: 3.5-RC2
+Tested up to: 4.0
-Stable tag: 2.6.5
+Stable tag: trunk
+License: GPLv2+

 A simple search for find strings in your database and replace the string.

 == Description ==
 A simple search for find strings in your database and replace the string.
 You can search in ID, post-content, GUID, titel, excerpt, meta-data, comments, comment-author, comment-e-mail, comment-url, tags/categories and categories-description.
-It is possible to replace the user-ID in all tables and the user-login for more security in the WordPress-Application ( [more Informations](http://wordpress-buch.bueltge.de/wordpress-sicherer-machen/30/ "about Security in WordPress") ).
+It is possible to replace the user-ID in all tables and the user-login.

 "Search and Replace" Originalplugin ist von [Mark Cunningham](http://thedeadone.net/ "Mark Cunningham") and was advanced (comments and comment-author) by [Gonahkar](http://www.gonahkar.com/ "Gonahkar").
-More increments by my, Frank Bültge.

-**Made by [Inpsyde](http://inpsyde.com) &middot; We love WordPress**

-Have a look at the premium plugins in our [market](http://marketpress.com).
+Much more enhanced and maintained by [Frank Bültge](http://bueltge.de) and current version is also maintained by Ron Guerin <ron@vnetworx.net>.

 == Installation ==
 = Requirements =